YanWittmann/launch-anything/readme.md

 ### _A search bar for anything you need_

 Use this application to launch a variety of processes on your system.
+Currently only supports Windows, but might be expanded to support other platforms.
+This is because the global key detector is based on the Windows API.

 ## Features